CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

    ![ws name.](media/password.png)

-4. Portal will ask you to set a permanent password.
+4. Portal will ask you to set a ***permanent password***.
 For that just paste your temporary password under *Current Password* and add new password for the user.

    ![ws name.](media/lb36.png)